An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Complete Weight Enumerators of Self-dual Quantum Codes

 \section{Complete Weight Enumerators of Self-dual Quantum Codes}

 {5.\arabic{equation}} {5.\arabic{theorem}}

-Our experience in computational invariant theory show that the complexity of an invariant ring $k[V]^G$ usually depends upon its Krull dimension, i.e., the dimension of $V$ (or the number of indeterminates in $k[V]$).
-Although computing high-dimensional invariant rings is more complicated than working with low-dimensional ones, studying the low-dimensional cases often provides significant insights into the structure of high-dimensional invariant rings; see for example, \cite{Che14, Che18, Che21}, and \cite{Ren24}.
-This section provides two explicit examples, exploring the complete weight enumerator of a formally self-dual quantum codes for $q=2$ and $3$, and demonstrating how difficult to calculate all complete weight enumerators of formally self-dual quantum codes.
+Our experience in computational invariant theory shows that the complexity of an invariant ring $k[V]^G$ usually depends upon its Krull dimension, i.e., the dimension of $V$ as a $k$-vector space.
+Although computing high-dimensional invariant rings is more complicated than working with low-dimensional ones, studying the low-dimensional cases often provides significant insights into the structure of high-dimensional invariant rings; see for example, \cite{Che14, Che18, Che21, Ren24} and \cite{CR26}.

+This last section provides two explicit examples, exploring the complete weight enumerators of formally self-dual quantum codes for $q=2$ and $3$, and demonstrating how difficult to calculate all complete weight enumerators of formally self-dual quantum codes.

-Let us begin with the MacWilliams identity (\ref{Mac3}), for which we see that the complete weight enumerator $D(M)$ of a formally self-dual quantum code $Q=((n,K))_q$ satisfies the following equation:
+Let us begin with the MacWilliams identity (\ref{Mac3}), for which we see that the complete weight enumerator $D(M)$ of a formally self-dual quantum code $Q$ of type $((n,K))_q$ satisfies the following equation:

 where $M=(M_{\uplambda,\upmu})$ and $M^\bot=(M_{\uplambda',\upmu'}^\bot)$ denote $q\times q$-matrices with entries